-Our company has participated in community activities ranging from apprenticeship programs to fundraising since our founding in 1970.
-A highlight of our recent community building happened in 2009 while working on a mining project in Ghana.
+Our company has participated in many community activities ranging from apprenticeship programs to fundraising since it was founded in 1970.
+A highlight of one of our community building activities was working on a mining project in Ghana.

 DIAB Engineering, Red Back Mining, Atlas Copco, the Australian Red Cross, Toll West, Lighthouse Thrift Shop and Midwest Murchison Family Day Care collaborated with the Australian-African non-profit supporting the Adullam Orphanage near Accra, Ghana.
 Our combined team members in Western Australia and on site near Accra, Ghana gave their time and efforts to fundraising and collecting donations of clothing, toys and books.